scrutinydebugger/scrutiny-demos/aurix_tc334_cmake/README.md

   We can make the following observations

-  1. The 1KHz signal has a staircase shape because it is updated 10x slower than the sampling frequency
+  1. The 1KHz signal has a staircase shape because it is updated at a rate 10x slower than the sampling frequency
   2. The main loop is not in phase because the execution period is not stable since it is not driven by a hardware timer
   3. We can see little artifacts in the main loop signal, essentially little steps when the cpu load increase causing a step in time for the low priority main loop

+## Notes

+- The update rate and graph download speed are slow.
+There are delays coming from the Infineon DAS virtual COM port that cause a ~60ms latency between each device response.
+This does not happen on a real COM port or a FT232 driver.